 The goal of the project was to design and develop a manufacturable Intracardiac Echocardiography (ICE) catheter holder to ensure steady imaging feed from the ICE catheter.
 The holder must secure the device from all significant movement and be height adjustable.
-To meet this design challenge, the team built an initial 3D printed prototype of the final design.
+To meet this design challenge, the team built an initial 3D printed prototype of the final design, then fabricated the prototype out of CNC-milled and welded stainless steel as well as 3D-printed PLA.
 The design utilized a base plate held in place by the patient's body weight, magnets and an interlocking mechanism to connect across the sterile drape, and a quick release pole clamp for easy height adjustment.

 The prototype showed statistically significant improvement in stability in comparison with current methods utilized in the catheterization lab.
-The device was stable, adequate height adjustable, and held the two types of ICE catheter provided.
-However, significant work remains to be done in the design and manufacturing process.
-The base and middle part will then be fabricated out of metal to produce a more realistic and fully-sterilizable prototype.
-The prototype can then be transferred to the client for use in the catheterization lab to test functionality and get user feedback.
-Once the design is finalized, the design can be submitted for patenting and discussed for manufacturing.
+The device was stable, adequately height adjustable, and successfully held the two types of ICE catheter provided securely in place.
+However, some work remains to be done in the design and manufacturing process.
+Looking forward, the top piece of the device will be updated to add translational adjustability, allowing the user to slide the position of the catheter forward and backward as needed.
+As these design changes are being finalized, the design will be submitted for patenting and the possible manufacturing process will be evaluated.